vaginessa/eladkarako-software-mods/CodeBlocks/README.md

 <hr/>

+there is an issue where if you'll do any settings-change, you must take the <code>default.conf</code>, and rename it to <code>default.conf.origin</code>, replacing the current-folder use back to <code>##HOME##</code>..

-The only thing is that your setting will be overwriten each time with the one stored in the <code>default.conf.origin</code> file, if you wish to keep them, you need to copy <code>default.conf</code> from the program folder, and renaming it to <code>default.conf.origin</code>, then you should edit the line of the program-path that ends with <code>(...the.program.path....)/MingW</code> to <code>##HOME##/MingW</code>.
+clarifying again, for now, your setting will be overwriten each time with the one stored in the <code>default.conf.origin</code> file, if you wish to keep them, you need to copy <code>default.conf</code> from the program folder, and renaming it to <code>default.conf.origin</code>, then you should edit the line of the program-path that ends with <code>(...the.program.path....)/MingW</code> to <code>##HOME##/MingW</code>.